 Average student loan debt: $241,600

-Also called a doctor, primary care physician, or family practitioner, a physician is an essential element of primary care of all ages, and can be a point of contact who works with other doctors to diagnose and treat patients.
+Also called a doctor, primary care physician, or family practitioner, a physician is an essential element of primary care for all ages, and a point of contact who works with other doctors to diagnose and treat patients.
 Not a medical specialty, this umbrella term can also refer to pediatricians and internal medicine doctors.

 While the career path may not be as lucrative as some specialized medical careers, it offers intangible benefits, such as control over your hours worked and the ability to get to know your patients, according to the American Academy of Family Physicians (AAFP).